ganochenkodg/milf/README.md

 Explore the infinite dungeon, full of scaling random monsters, items and skills.
 Play it online [here](https://ganochenkodg.github.io/roguelike-js/).

+The project is under active development, more skills, monsters and items will be added soon!

 ## Keyboard

 <div align="center">